 How to book a Private Onsen Room (Kashikiri)

 If you want to do a private onsen room, you can ask the front desk for 貸切温泉 (Kashikiri Onsen – Private Onsen) or 貸切露天風呂 (Kashikiri Rotenburo – Private Open Air Onsen).
-Do this as soon as you can, preferrably when you are checking in to a hotel, since they have limited time slots and the rooms might be booked up.
+Do this as soon as you can, preferably when you are checking in to a hotel since they have limited time slots and the rooms might be booked up.

 Sento (public bath) vs Onsen – what is the difference?

-Earlier on this post I briefly mentioned “Sento”.
+Earlier in this post, I briefly mentioned “Sento”.
 Sento is the term for large public bath houses, and it’s usually a lot cheaper than onsen.
-This is because the water inside a sento is merely heated tap water so it does not provide any benefit to your skin aside of warming your body up.
-But sento is still essential to Japanese life, since some people in Japan do not have large bathroom or a bath tub in their house.
+This is because the water inside a sento is merely heated tap water so it does not provide any extra benefit for your skin aside from warming you up.
+But sento is still essential to Japanese life since some people in Japan do not have a large bathroom or a bathtub in their house.

-I think that’s about all I need to mention about onsen!
+I think that’s all I need to share about Onsen!
 If you have any questions, please feel free to comment below.
 I am usually fast in answering and I’ll try to answer to my best knowledge!

 Til next time 😉